 Treasury: Don’t Forget to File Individual Income Tax Returns

 Individual income tax returns due under an extension must be received by Treasury on or before Oct.
-17, 2022.
-Returns can be sent through the U.S. Postal Service or e-Filed on or before Oct.
-17, 2022.
+16, 2023.
+Returns can be sent through the U.S. Postal Service or e-Filed.

 For the convenience of taxpayers, the extension deadline is the same as the Internal Revenue Service.

 “If you haven’t filed your individual income tax return yet – regardless of an extension -- please consider doing so today,” said Deputy State Treasurer Glenn White, who oversees Treasury’s Revenue Services programs.
 “Some individuals who haven’t filed could be entitled to a refund due to tax credits or other forms of assistance.
-Please reach out to us if you have questions about navigating through the filing process.”
+Please contact us if you have questions about filing a return.”

 Taxpayers who have yet to file their individual income tax return should consider: